Interview

 We try and get an idea of the problem and then go through our troubleshooting sequence to get to the heart of the issue.
 Most times we can solve the issue at this point.

-But sometimes, we need additional help.
-Then we reach out to Kentico.
+Sometimes, we need additional help, that's when we reach out to Kentico.
 They have a full online DevNet resource.
 Think of this as a big online library of content to help.
-If that still doesn’t work, we reach out directly to Kentico support.
-And I have to say, their customer service is very good.
+If that still doesn’t work, we reach out directly to Kentico support, and I have to say, their customer service is very good.

-They’re very timely in their responses.
-And that’s important to us and it’s just another reason why we’ve stuck with Kentico over all these years.
+They’re very timely in their responses and that’s important to us.
+It’s just another reason why we’ve stuck with Kentico over all these years.
 We just didn’t get that kind of service from Sitecore, or Sitefinity.

 Give us your take on why a client would go with Kentico vs. WordPress.